 - After 1 1/2 hours of cooking, carefully remove cover.
 Scatter onions and peppers around the veal.
 Continue to cook veal uncovered for at least 45 minutes longer or until meat thermometer reads 170°F- 177°F and is soft to the touch.
 Allow veal to rest 10 minutes before slicing it.

 - To serve: Slice veal into 1/2-3/4 inch servings.
 Arrange on a platter (or individual plates) and garnish with cooked onions and peppers.
 Use the natural juices from the roasting pan as gravy.
-Roasted potatoes or rice and colorful vegetables round out this terrific meal.
+Serve with potatoes or rice and a green vegetable.